 Being timely doesn’t mean being pushy.
 Buyers don’t like pushy salespeople that bother them during their busy day.
 Luckily, today there are advanced tools that can track customer activity, monitor the level of engagement specifically for the content sent, and inform the sales rep when it’s the right moment to engage.

-Tracking tools such as these help the sale rep “read the digital body language” of the buyer, and respond with the right content and approach.
+Tracking tools such as these help the sales rep “read the digital body language” of the buyer, and respond with the right content and approach.

 Upon understanding what the buyer knows and read, you can elaborate on your product and share personalized content perfectly suited for them.
 This content should be new to the buyer and educate them further on the product or service.